trailofbits/osquery-extensions/CONTRIBUTING.md

 * any capability that might increase the osquery binary significantly relative to its default size
 * any virtual table that, although useful, could easily impact system performance

-Hypothetical examples of new extensions we might expect from community contributions:
+Hypothetical examples of new extensions we might expect to receive in community contributions:
 * a virtual table that actively enumerates the nearby network nodes, nmap style
 * a virtual table that adds threat intelligence from third-party services to an existing table's results
 * a virtual table that returns all DNS queries made by the endpoint (an example of something potentially sensitive)

+## Get in Touch

+Let's discuss your idea before you start.
+We do our best to respond in the [osquery Slack instance](https://osquery.slack.com).
+Stop into `#extensions` and say hello.

-### Contributor License Agreement ("CLA")
+## Contributor License Agreement ("CLA")

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once to work on any of Trail of Bits' open source projects.

-Complete your CLA here: TBD
+You will be prompted to complete the CLA upon your first pull request.

 By contributing to osquery-extensions, you agree that your contributions will be licensed under both the `LICENSE` file and the `COPYING` file in the root directory of this source tree.